AviatrixSystems/Docs/HowTos/EncrOverExpRoute.rst

 |      i.
 At Primary Gateway field, select a gateway launched earlier as primary gateway.
 |      ii.
 At Backup Gateway field, select a gateway launched earlier as backup gateway.
 |   d.
 Input the connection with a unique name, for example, FirstExpressRoute
 |   e.
-At Remote Gateway IP Address, enter the public IP address of the edge router for Enterprise datacenter.
+At Remote Gateway IP Address, enter the private IP address of the edge router for Enterprise datacenter.
 |   f.
 At Remote Network, enter network CIDR of the Enterprise datacenter.
 If there are multiple subnets, enter each one separated with comma.
 |   g.
 Check Encryption over ExpressRoute/DirectConnect.
 |   h.
 At Route Table To Modify field, select the route table(s) associated with subnet2 and subnet3 .